 Step 3: Recover PowerPoint file

-You’ve saved a PowerPoint file, but you’re not able to open it?
+You’ve saved a PowerPoint file, but can’t to open it?
 We’ll show you different ways to recover a damaged PowerPoint.

 Move a Presentation to recover a PowerPoint file

 In most cases, it’s not possible to tell whether the location or the file itself is damaged.
 If the file can be restored with the following instructions, the location is affected.
-In this case, it is recommended to restore and backup all files from this folder.
+In this case, it is best to restore and back up all files from this folder.

-Step 1: Save file in a temporary location
+Step 1: Save the file in a temporary location

 Open the folder where the damaged file is located.
 Open the context menu with a right-click on the file.
-Select the “Copy” option to save the file to the clipboard.
+Select Copy option to save the file to the clipboard.

-Then open any folder or create a new one.
-Paste the file by right-clicking on a free area and selecting “Paste” from the context menu.
+Next, open any folder or create a new one.
+Paste the file by right-clicking on a free area and selecting Paste from the context menu.
 You can also copy the file to the folder by using the key combination [Ctrl] + [V].

-Try to open the file with a double click.
-If this is possible without any problems, you may recover the PowerPoint and find that the original location itself is damaged.
+Try to open the file by double-clicking it.
+If you can do this without encountering any problems, it may be the original location itself that is damaged.

 Paste slides into a new presentation